What is an umbilical hernia?

 Your child's activities will be temporarily restricted to prevent damage to the operative site.
 Your child should not ride a bike, play on a jungle gym, wrestle, or participate in organized sports until the surgeon re-evaluates your child at the follow-up visit.

-When to call your child's care provider
+When do I call my child's care provider?

 You may notice some minor swelling or discoloration around the incision.
 This is normal.
 However, call your health care provider if your child is unable to urinate, or has a fever, excessive swelling, redness, bleeding, or increasing pain.